-In Nepal, in the east of Pokhara, rural communities are sometimes unable to meet their daily water needs.
-The effects of climate change and changes in rainfall patterns exacerbate people's vulnerability.
-Rainfalls are more variable,dry seasons longer and monsoons more intense, which has long-term adverse effects on agriculture.
-As a result, communities living on hilltops are quickly deprived of water during dry periods.
-These effects are exacerbated by the extensive urban development in lowlands, which increased the water demand and reduced water availability for upstream communities.
+In Nepal, east of Pokhara, rural communities are sometimes unable to meet their daily water needs.
+With accelerated climate-change, rainfall is more variable, the dry seasons longer and monsoons more intense.
+This has long-term, adverse effects on agriculture.
+Consequently, communities living on hilltops are soon deprived of water during dry periods.
+Moreover, extensive urban development in the lowlands increases water demand, reducing the water resources available for upstream communities.

-Dependent on rain for their crops, villagers are deeply affected by a drought intensification.
-The area has been provided with solar lifting systems that convey water to over 80-100 m in elevation.
-However, these techniques are expensive and complex to implement and to maintain in the context of underdevelopment.
+Farming villages are deeply affected by drought intensification.
+Solar lifting systems convey water to over 80-100 m elevation.
+However, these techniques are expensive and complex to implement and to maintain in Nepal's Mid-Hills.

-In addition, women, young girls and elders are often left alone in villages.
-The emigration of men and young people to cities for economic and educational reasons reduces labour in rural areas.
-Thus, the burden of collecting water at springs becomes even harder for the remaining women in villages.
+Furthermore, women, young girls and elders often remain in villages, while men and young people emigrate to cities for economic and educational reasons.
+This reduces the labour force in rural areas.
+Consequently, the burden of collecting springs water becomes even harder for village women.

-The "Water Use Master Plan" (WUMP) approach is conducted to implement an integrated management of water resources in the intervention area.
-Communities as well as local authorities are involved throughout the process.
-In order to understand the knowledge of communities in water management, a participatory 3D mapping exercise is currently carried out.
-This work will permit to determine water point locations, to describe spring characteristics, to understand environmental factors that influence services resilience, and finally to define a methodology for spring management.
+A 'Water Use Master Plan' (WUMP) approach is used to management water resource at the catchment scale.
+Communities and local authorities are involved throughout this process.
+A participatory, 3D mapping exercise is currently being undertaken to determine water flow through catchments, describe spring characteristics, understand environmental factors influencing services' resilience, and finally to define an integrated methodology for spring water management.